-Acquired IPR&D consists of EGEN's drug technology platforms: TheraPlas and TheraSilence.
+Acquired in-process research and development ("IPR&D") consists of EGEN's drug technology platforms: TheraPlas and TheraSilence.
 The fair value of the IPR&D drug technology platforms was estimated to be \$24.2 million as of the acquisition date.
 As of the closing of the acquisition, the IPR&D was considered indefinite lived intangible assets and will not be amortized.
-IPR&D has been reviewed for impairment at least annually in the third quarter of each year, and whenever events or changes in circumstances indicate that the carrying value of the assets might not be recoverable.
-As a result of the Company's review for impairment, the IPR&D was impaired over the past 8 years to its current fair value of \$13.4 million.
-Starting in 2022, the Company will review its IPR&D annually in the fourth quarter of each year, and whenever events or changes in circumstances indicate that the carrying value of the assets might not be recoverable (see Note 2).
-The Company's IPR&D consisted of three core elements, its RNA delivery system, its glioblastoma multiforme cancer ("GBM") product candidate and its ovarian cancer indication.
+IPR&D is reviewed for impairment at least annually and whenever events or changes in circumstances indicate that the carrying value of the assets might not be recoverable.
+The Company's IPR&D consisted of three core elements, its RNA delivery system, its glioblastoma multiforme cancer ("GBM") drug candidate and its ovarian cancer indication.